-Sorry to be a spoiler, but the basic costing formula produced a selling price was £2.70, this increased to £3.19 using this strategy.
+The basic costing formula produced a selling price was £2.70.
+This increased to £3.19 using this strategy.

-Here are some fixed costs that I didn’t mention in the standard costing method.
+Here are some fixed costs I didn’t mention in the standard costing method.
 These extra costs should be considered if running (or planning to expand into) a large bakery format.
 There may be plenty more to consider depending on your situation.
-If there’s any that I’ve missed let me know in the comments below!
+If there’s any that I’ve missed, let me know in the comments below!

-Managing people and the day-to-day paperwork of a business takes time or if you hire someone, money.
-In a lean start-up, you might do the bulk of this sort of work yourself initially, otherwise outsourcing experts or building your own team will be necessary to complete these tasks.
+Managing people and the day-to-day paperwork of a business takes time, or, if you hire someone, money.
+In a lean start-up, you might do the bulk of this work initially.
+Otherwise, outsourcing experts or building a team will be necessary to complete these tasks.

-Either way, you will have to incorporate these expenses into your monthly fixed costs.
+Either way, you must incorporate these expenses into your monthly fixed costs.